 The foundation level course is open to all statutorily regulated healthcare professionals with qualifications that are registrable in the UK – for example doctors who are registered with the General Medical Council (GMC).
-Upon passing the Primary Health Care Examination (PHCE) or LFHom Vet for vets and vet nurses, professionals will be equipped with an understanding of the basic principles of homeopathy and the ability to treat acute cases.
+Upon passing the Primary Health Care Examination (PHCE) or LFHom Vet for vets and LFHom Vet Nurse for vet nurses, professionals will be equipped with an understanding of the basic principles of homeopathy and the ability to treat acute cases.
 Those who pass the PHCE or LFHom Vet become Licenced Associate members of the Faculty of Homeopathy (LFHom).

 After completion of the foundation course some professionals can then start to treat more complex cases under supervision and work towards the MFHom.